stonychen/anno-cli/README.md

 ```
 $ anno-cli t
 ?
 What template would you like to generate? foo-bar(local)
 ?
-What path would you like to generate to? path: sell/foo-bar
+What path would you like to generate to? path: foo-bar
 ```

-#### Step 3 Input class name, and enter.
-You will successfully generate files according the template.
+#### Step 3 Input class name, and press enter.
+You will generate files according your defined template.
 NOTE: The class name can be defined in your own way.

 ```
 $ anno-cli t